Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Additional analyses for magnetic-domain patterns at

 \section{Additional analyses for magnetic-domain patterns at $t=2T_0$}

 Three additional analyses were conducted to support the conclusions drawn from the analysis of a magnetic domain pattern at $t=2T_0$ discussed in the main text.
 The first was a statistical validation that suggests that the PDs are a good feature for estimating $\log\:v$.
-Under the ridge regression of $\log\:v$ with nested cross-validation that is described in the previous section (Appendix~\ref{sec_nested}), we statistically tested whether the PDs contain the information required to estimate $\log\:v$.
+Under the ridge regression of $\log\:v$ with nested cross-validation that is described in the previous section (see ~\ref{sec_nested}), we statistically tested whether the PDs contain the information required to estimate $\log\:v$.
 In the verification, the RMSE distribution by permutation of the objective variable of the regression, $\log\:\:v$, was calculated and used to the statistical test whether the regression accuracy of the original data was significantly high.
 The results of this permutation test confirmed that for all ${\rm PD}$, the estimation accuracy of $\log\:v$ of the original data was significantly higher than that of the permutated data (Fig.~\ref{fig_append3}).
 These results suggest that the vectorized data of the three parts of the ${\rm PD}$ are good features for estimating $\log\:v$.
 The second additional analysis supported the K-means clustering results based on ${\rm PD}_{\rm all}$.
-The clustering results using vectorization parameters $\sigma$ and $d$ of the PDs obtained from the regression analysis of $\log\:v$ were not included in the analysis presented in the main text.
-Therefore, in this section, we show these results in Fig.~\ref{fig_append4}.
+The optimal hyperparameters $\sigma_{\rm opt}$ and $M_{\rm opt}$ take different values between the regression analysis results of $\alpha$ and $v$.
+We performed clustering analysis for each hyperparameter.
+Since the results were almost identical, in main text, we only show results of clustering using hyperparameters optimized by regression analysis of $\alpha$.
+In this section, we show these results in Fig.~\ref{fig_append4}.
 The exact same clustering results and the similar PCA results in the case of $\alpha$ were obtained.
 In the last analysis, K-means clustering results were compared with results determined by other clustering methods.
 As shown in Fig.~\ref{fig_append5}, the clustering results are similar to the K-means method results under appropriate parameter settings, which demonstrates the robustness of the clusters obtained by the K-means method.